Advent Reflection

 Mary MacKillop’s Virtues, Values and Time in Arrowtown, Aotearoa New Zealand

 How do Mary MacKillop’s virtues and values inspire the happenings of everyday life?
-Sr Margaret Mary Sexton wrote: When the time came for Mother Mary MacKillop to begin her visitation of the other houses, she feared her little Arrow community would be very lonely so far away from all the other convents.Sr Margaret Mary Section, […]
+Sr Margaret Mary Sexton wrote: When the time came for Mother Mary MacKillop to begin her visitation of the other houses, she feared her little Arrow community would be very lonely so far away from all the other convents.Sr Margaret Mary Sexton, […]

 Mary MacKillop’s Example of Charitable Speech